m2osw/iplock/README.md

 =========

-Note that when you uninstall `iplock` from your system, it does not automatically remove the IP address that were blocked by it for security reasons.
+Note that when you uninstall `iplock` from your system, it does not automatically remove the IP addresses that it was asked to block.
+This is for clear security reasons.
 This is not a bug.
-It is expected that if you uninstall our tool, you are probably going to install another tool which will re-add those IP addresses.
+It is expected that if you uninstall our tool, you are probably going to install another tool which will re-add all or some of those IP addresses to your firewall.

 If you want to clear your firewall and still have Snap! installed you can reset it by running the default firewall script: